 ShipBob works with each customer to ensure their items are assembled exactly as they request before orders are shipped to customers.
 This aims to reduce shipping costs and prepare orders in a more scalable way.
 ShipBob’s software also makes it easy to bundle products, request kitting, and manage SKUs.

 One warehouse isn’t always going to cut it when you need to get your products from point A to point B quicker and cheaper.
 Customers today expect 2-day shipping, and storing products in different regions can help you use ground shipping for more cost-effective delivery, reducing the shipping zones your packages are shipped to.
 ShipBob can help distribute your inventory at the SKU level across our network of fulfillment centers to the locations that are most strategic for you based on where your customers reside.
-We can perform kitting and assembly in Chicago, Dallas, Pennsylvania, San Francisco, and Los Angeles.
+We can perform kitting and assembly in Chicago, Dallas, Pennsylvania, and Los Angeles.

 Technology-driven inventory management